Angels say they won't trade Shohei Ohtani. He celebrates with a 1-hitter, 2 homers

 They're motivated to get rid of their reputation for wasting the talents of MVPs Mike Trout and Ohtani.
 The Arte Moreno-owned ballclub has the majors’ longest streaks of consecutive losing seasons (seven) and consecutive non-playoff seasons (eight, tied with Detroit).

-The Angels plan to hold onto Ohtani for as long as they can.
+Los Angeles plans to hold onto Ohtani for as long as it can.

 “I never went up to Shohei and said, ‘Hey, we’re not trading you,’” Minasian said.
 “Think I made it pretty clear the last time we talked, I think, that he wasn’t going anywhere."